ahmedabb104/ahmedabb104/README.md

 ## 🤓 Areas of Interest (sorted by interest level):

-- Transformers and all the different modalities they can solve tasks for
+- Transformers and all of the different modalities they can solve tasks for
 - Reinforcement learning
 - Computer vision